Grigorios Spandidakis

-Grigorios Spandidakis (Γρηγόριος Σπαντιδάκης, 1909–1996) was a Hellenic Army officer who rose to the rank of Lieutenant General and the post of Chief of the Hellenic Army General Staff in 1965–1967.
-From this position, he was instrumental in the military preparations that resulted in the coup d'état of 21 April 1967 and the establishment of the Regime of the Colonels.
-He served as Deputy Prime Minister and Minister for National Defence in the first government of the new regime, but was dismissed after supporting the failed counter-coup attempt launched by King Constantine II on 13 December 1967.
+Grigorios Spandidakis (Γρηγόριος Σπαντιδάκης; 1909 – 28 January 1996) was a general of the Hellenic Army who served as the chief of the Hellenic Army General Staff from 1965 to 1967.
+He was a member of the military junta that ruled Greece from 1967 to 1973.
+He served as Deputy Prime Minister and Minister for National Defence in 1967 under the first government of Konstantinos Kollias, but was dismissed after supporting the failed counter-coup attempt launched by King Constantine II on 13 December 1967.
 After the fall of the regime, he was tried and convicted to life imprisonment for his role in it.
-He secured an early release on health grounds and died in 1996.

 Life

-Spandidakis was born in Rethymno, Cretan State, in 1909.
+Grigorios Spandidakis was born in 1909, in Rethymno.
 He entered the Hellenic Army Academy, graduating on 5 August 1931 as a Cavalry Second Lieutenant.
 Promotions followed to lieutenant in 1935 and captain in 1938.
 Spandidakis fought in the Greco-Italian War, and was wounded during the German invasion of Greece.
 During the Axis Occupation of Greece, he participated in the Omiros resistance group, and in 1944 he fled to the Middle East and joined the elite Sacred Band of the Greek government in exile.

 In 1946, he was promoted to Major and fought in the first operations of the Greek Civil War.
-In 1947 he was appointed as the first head of the new Armour School, a post he held until 1949.
+In 1947 he was appointed the first head of the new Armour School, a post he held until 1949.
 Promoted to lieutenant colonel in the same year, he was placed for a while as aide de camp to Marshal Alexandros Papagos, followed by command of the 391 Tank Regiment.
 During the 1950s he was posted in a succession of staff and command posts: Operations Officer of the First Army and of the National Defense General Staff, director of the 1st Staff Office of the NATO HQ in İzmir, CO of the II Tank Battle Command, director of the Army's Organization Bureau, director of the Armour Training Centre, and CO of the 20th Armoured Division and later of the I Army Corps.
 In the process, he rose to Colonel (1955), Brigadier (1959), Major General (1961), and Lt.
 General (1964).
 On 9 October 1965, he was appointed Chief of the Hellenic Army General Staff.

 From this position, Spandidakis became the driving force behind the Army's plans to seize power in view of the ongoing political crisis in the country, under the codename IERAX II.
 The Army hierarchy, supported by King Constantine II, feared the growing influence of the left, particularly after the Iouliana of 1965 and the rising anti-palace sentiment among the populace.
 Spandidakis promoted several officers who would later play a leading role in the coup d'état of 21 April 1967 to key positions; most notably, the then-Lieutenant Colonel Georgios Papadopoulos.